ghudiczius/docker-media-nzbget/README.md

 # NZBGet

-Simple docker image for NZBGet without any bloat, built on the official AdoptOpenJDK image.
+Simple docker image for NZBGet without any bloat, built on the official alpine image.
 NZBGet runs as user `nzbget` with `uid` and `gid` `1000` and listens on port `6789`.

 ## Usage